 10. Getting Slightlighty Oversized Boots Can Fix Feet Slippage

 And lastly, the next time you buy hiking boots, you should get 1/2 oversized hiking three-season hiking boots and 1 full-size oversized winter hiking boots.
 It’s very common knowledge for experienced hikers but if you’re new to hiking, you might not know this.
-Getting oversized boots accommodate for feet swelling on longer hikes, and proper lacing techniques help you keep certain areas of the boot wider and more comfortable, which reduces blisters.
+Getting oversized boots to accommodate feet swelling on longer hikes, and proper lacing techniques help you keep certain areas of the boot wider and more comfortable, which reduces blisters.
 In winter, you can just add more layers of socks, which will add an additional layer of insulation.

 When your feet are sliding forward or up and down in new hiking boots, you might think that it isn’t fixable, but in reality, there are a lot of things that you can do.
 You can use various lacing techniques to keep certain areas tighter than others, add insoles with better arch support, add tongue pads, or wear thicker socks.
 Most likely, it isn’t the end of the world – you just need to adjust certain things and your hiking boots will feel comfortable again.